Engine Lubrication Problems – Lack Of Oil, Resulting In Engine Wear.

 Low Oil Pressure Causing, Engine Lubrication Problems

 So, low oil pressure, is often a contributing factor in, engine failures.
-The underlying cause may be, a worn oil pump and/or excessive clearances in the main and rod bearings.
+The hidden cause may be, a worn oil pump and/or excessive clearances in the main and rod bearings.
 Most of the time, as a result, of high mileage wear or neglect.

 Oil Starvation Causing, Engine Lubrication Problems